apache/openoffice-docs/README.md

 ### Purpose

-This repository will be used for Revision Control for all master Documentationn files for Apache OpenOffice (AOO).
-Documentation will be written primarily using Writer, the Word processing component of AOO, as well as other components as needed.
+This repository will be used for Revision Control for all master Documentation files for Apache OpenOffice (AOO).
+Documentation will be written primarily using Writer, the word processing component of AOO, as well as other components as needed.

 ### Structure